-- Resolver: Remove the offending test from CQ immediately.
+- Remove: The test is removed from CQ immediately.

 - If the flake has been prompted by a recent patch: Submitting a revert of a patch which triggers this flake.

-The above mechanisms are recommended because they remove the faulty test, and prevent the commit queue becoming unreliable.
+The above mechanisms are recommended because they remove the flaky test and prevent the commit queue from becoming unreliable.
 The first option (reverting code) is preferred, but it is not as easy as the second option (disabling test), which reduces test coverage.
 Importantly, neither of these options prevent diagnosis and fixing of the flake, but they allow it to be processed offline.

-At this point, the resolver can take the bug filed by the observer, locally re-enable the test, and work on reproducing the failure.
+At this point, one can take the filed issue, locally re-enable the test, and work on reproducing the failure.
 This will enable them to find the root cause, and fix the issue.
 Once the issue has been fixed, the bug can be closed, and the test can be re-enabled.
 If any reverted patches need to re-land, they can re-land safely.

 Improvements and Tooling

-Ongoing efforts to improve tooling surrounding flake are currently in progress.
+Ongoing efforts to improve tooling surrounding flakes are actively underway.

-- Automatically assigning flake bugs, based information present in OWNERs files.
-Tracked by IN-1670.
+- Automatically assigning issues for resolving flakes, based on information present in OWNERs files.
+Tracked by 10435.

 - "Deflaking" infrastructure, to re-run tests in high volume before they are committed.
-Tracked by IN-1231.
+Tracked by 10011.

-When these improvements are available, this document will update to include the adjusted policy.
+As improvements are made, this document will be updated with the latest policy.

 Except as otherwise noted, the content of this page is licensed under the Creative Commons Attribution 4.0 License, and code samples are licensed under the Apache 2.0 License.
 For details, see the Google Developers Site Policies.
 Java is a registered trademark of Oracle and/or its affiliates.